marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   it results in inferior code and has no benefits.
 This option may be removed in a future release of G++.

-.. option:: -fext-numeric-literals , -fext-numeric-literals, -fno-ext-numeric-literals
+.. option:: -fext-numeric-literals , -fext-numeric-literals
+.. option:: -fno-ext-numeric-literals

   .. note::